BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 is called for the first time.
 Validation consists of two stages:

-1. Each :class:`validator <concrete_settings.types.Validator>`
+1. For each setting, call every :class:`validator <concrete_settings.types.Validator>`
-   of every setting-field's ``.validators`` list is called to validate the setting-field's value.
+   of ``setting.validators`` collection.
+This validates a setting value as standalone.

 2. :meth:`Settings.validate() <concrete_settings.Settings.validate>` is called.
    It is indtended to validate the Settings object as a whole.